ht-diva/gwasstudio/README.md

 ## Overview

-GWASStudio is a comprehensive command-line interface (CLI) tool that serves as summary statistics store manager.
-GWASStudio is a streamlined infrastructure for cross-dataset exploration of genomic summary statistics, enabling efficient management, querying, and analysis of large-scale GWAS and QTL data.
+GWASStudio is a powerful CLI tool designed for efficient storage, retrieval, and querying of genomic summary statistics.
+It offers a high-performance infrastructure for handling and analyzing large-scale GWAS and QTL datasets, enabling seamless cross-dataset exploration.

 ## Core Purpose

-GWASStudio provides a unified interface across the SCDH infrastructure, handling the ingestion, storage, querying and export of genomic data using high performance technologies.
+GWASStudio provides a unified interface across the [SCDH](https://github.com/ht-diva/cdh_in_a_box) infrastructure, handling the ingestion, storage, querying and export of genomic data using high-performance technologies.

-## Key Components
+## Key Functionalities

-GWASStudio consists of several core functionalities:
+GWASStudio consists of several key functionalities:

 ### 1. Data Ingestion
 - **Data Ingestion**: Imports summary statistics data and its metadata associated.